Verifiable Authorship for the $150 Million NFT Art Market

 To illustrate the full concept, we have minted this very article as an NFT.

-When queried in Serto Search, the Ethereum address that minted the NFT of this article will resolve to the Ethereum address at our beta site in human-readable language.
+When queried in Serto Search, the Ethereum address that minted the NFT of this article will resolve to the Ethereum address at in human-readable language.

-This resolution, viewable on Serto search, shows that the owner of verify.serto.id minted the NFT containing this article.
+This resolution, viewable on Serto search, shows that the owner of verify.serto.id containing this article.

 Serto.id Decentralized Identifier (DID): did:ethr:0xf1c088Ff19301e660CE8B63F79675337e28963a4